emersonp/mechagm/content/post/sdt-cloning.md

 Not all uses of cloning in Lancer are nefarious or transactional or inhumane.
 Sometimes, small colonies are thrust forward in size with the use of clones.
 Once the initial infrastructure is in place, batches of clones can be added to the colony in order to accelerate its natural growth.

 A small SSC colony (15,000 to 50,000) people could highlight the more mundane uses of cloning.
 An entire city dominated by the bespoke clones of others.
 Likely falling along hard generational lines as the NHP in charge decided the community was ready for an influx of people.
-While each genetically unique, all bearing the same SSC-curated trates needed for success on this new world.
+While each genetically unique, all bearing the same SSC-curated traits needed for success on this new world.